Sexual Health Services

 • Assessment of STI related symptoms

-• Access to free HPV, Hepatitis A and B vaccine based on eligibility criteria
+• Access to free HPV, hepatitis A and B vaccines based on eligibility criteria.

 • Point of Care HIV testing (not at this current time)